firebelly/cfs/README.md

 Which will dump the remote db, scp it locally, install the db into what's specified in `.env`, and update all domain references in the db using `wp-cli` (see `config/deploy/production.rb` for domain config changes).

+## Sync remote assets to local install

+`cap production wpcli:uploads:rsync:pull`

+Will rsync all uploads from production to your local install.

 ## To develop locally

 `cd web/app/themes/cfs; npx gulp watch` to monitor changes to scss, js and php files.
 If you view the site at `http://cfs.localhost:3000` you'll get live updates with BrowserSync.